drgerg/Pi-based-weather-station/README.md

 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg) My station is up and running.
 It works.
 I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction.
 The tipping bucket rain gauge works, but my code is still incomplete for rainfall.

+Here's what's where:  (remember: this is all in progress still)

+- Code: contains the Python3 code in the 'out' folder.
+Also contains 'The_Code_is_what_it_is.md' which provides some details on the soft side of the project.
+- Component_Docs: contains collected documentation for the various hardward pieces of the station.
+- Pics: contains pictures of the pieces and parts (640x480).
+Contact me if you want higher resolution pics.
+- SKP_STL: contains the Sketchup and stereolithography files for the 3D printed parts I designed for this project.
+- Station_Assembly_Docs: contains documents pertaining to the actual assembly of the station.

 This is not a quick-and-easy project.
 The station itself is powered by a remote 12VDC power supply with a battery backup.
 I dug a trench, put PVC conduit in it, and pulled 14AWG Romex into it.
 It's a good, cheap(ish) solution.
 I drove ground rods and put in-line lighting/surge protectors on both ends of that power run.

 The whole Weather Station package is really two computers.
 The station acquires data from the sensors, makes necessary calculations and stores that data via WiFi to a mySQL server running in my house.
 That machine also serves data to end-users using Python/Flask/Jinja/Gunicorn and nginx (webserver).
 Video from the Pi Camera gets sent to my Zoneminder system.
 That video can be viewed directly from the station using a web browswer, but I already had Zoneminder going, so it just made sense to incorporate the feed from the WeatherPi.